joreilly86/flocode-python-essentials/03-your-engineering-system.md

 ---

 Getting the tooling right is the difference between momentum and frustration.
 I learned that the hard way.
 If you've dabbled in Python before and hit setup walls, this is where we fix that.
-If you're itching to write code immediately, I respect that—follow the Lean Startup walkthrough first, then circle back here for the full setup.
+If you're itching to write code immediately, I respect that, run the Flocode Python Starter Kit first, then circle back here for the full setup.

 This module lays out the environment that keeps my projects tidy and repeatable.